 Inhalation may produce health damage.
 The material is not thought to produce respiratory irritation (as classified using animal models).
 Nevertheless inhalation of the material, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.
 Inhalation hazard is increased at higher temperatures.
-Inhalation of vapor may aggravate a pre-existing respiratory condition.
+Inhalation of high concentrations of gas/vapor causes lung irritation with coughing and nausea, central nervous depression with headache and dizziness, slowing of reflexes, fatigue and inco-ordination.
+Inhalation of vapor may aggravate a preexisting respiratory condition.